smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 ### How Virtual Devices May Cause Operator Replay Script Failures

-The IBM i LSAM Operator Replay facility requires the use of a virtual device to emulate an interactive user\'s job.
+The IBM i LSAM Operator Replay facility requires the use of a virtual device to emulate an interactive user's job.
 One or more virtual devices and their controller(s) must be in a varied on state and the devices must have authority granted to both the Telnet server user profile QTCP and to each of the Operator Replay Script user profiles.